microsoft/BotBuilder-V3/en-us/Skype/update.md

 parent1: Skype bots
 ---

-## 08 Jul 16

-Microsoft has brought together the Skype Bot developer tools and the Microsoft Bot Framework into one environment which we’re calling the Microsoft Bot Framework “V3”.
+In July 16 Microsoft brought together the Skype Bot developer tools and the Microsoft Bot Framework into one environment called the Microsoft Bot Framework V3.
 You can now develop bots which use new Skype platform features – such as visual cards and group bots – and publish to multiple channels from one place.

-Existing bots registered in the Skype Bot Portal and developed using the Skype Bot SDK will continue to work but we recommend you move to the new environment as soon as possible to get access to the latest features and updates.
+Existing bots registered in the Skype Bot Portal and developed using the Skype Bot SDK are in the process of being deprecated and we recommend you move to the new environment as soon as possible to get access to the latest features and updates.

 To update to the new environment you need to register a new bot with the Microsoft Bot Framework and update your bot to the latest API.
-If you have a published bot you can request migration of the existing Skype bot and users (see below).

-**Edit 03 Aug 16** Updated Skype apps supporting the latest features are now available for all mobile and desktop platforms.

 * TOC
 {:toc}

 ## What's new

-<div class="docs-text-note">To test new features use the <a href="https://web.skype.com/en/?ecsoverride=developer" target='_blank'><b>developer version of the Skype Web App</b></a> until updated Skype apps for desktop and mobile are available at the end of July.</div>

 ### Cards
 {:.no_toc}